Heershah99/MEDBOT_CHAT/README.md

  ## How It Works

-User sends a medical query
+User sends a medical query,
-Flask API receives the request
+Flask API receives the request,
-Fine-tuned LLM processes the input
+Fine-tuned LLM processes the input,
-Model generates a response
+Model generates a response,
-Response is returned to the user
+Response is returned to the user,

 ---
 ## Deployment